SchizophrenAI/Prototype-Comp-Vision/WebGazer/README.md

 To run the example files as a server:

 	# Clone the repository and download NodeJS using the steps listed above
+	First run
+	cd WebGazer
+	#install the dependencies
+	npm install
+	#build the project
+	npm run build

-	# Move into the www directory and download the additional dependencies
+	# Then Move into the www directory and download the additional dependencies
 	cd www
 	npm install
 	# Run the webpage index.html as a server